Skip to content

 Sights & Specialties

-Austria scores very well in many areas of quality of life.
-Austria is rated above average in the areas of healthcare, education system, food costs, personal safety and environmental quality.
+Austria scores highly in many areas related to quality of life.
+Austria is rated above average in respect of healthcare, the education system, food costs, personal safety and environmental quality.
 Austrians express more satisfaction in their lives than the OECD average.
-On a scale from 0 to 10 rating their general satisfaction with life, Austrian gave it a 7.1 over the OECD average of 6.5.
+On a scale of 0 to 10, Austrians rated their overall satisfaction with life at7.2, above the OECD average of 6.7.

 Quality of Life in Austria